-Our executives are eligible to participate in the same health and welfare benefits that are available to our other eligible employees, such as medical, dental, vision, life and disability insurance.
-The value of the health and welfare benefits paid by us for each NEO in applicable years is provided below in the tables at "-Summary Compensation Table" and "-All Other Compensation Table" in this "VIII.
-Executive Compensation."
+Our executives are eligible to participate in the same health and welfare benefits that are available to our other eligible employees, such as medical, dental, vision and life insurance.
+The value of the health and welfare benefits paid by us for each NEO in applicable years is provided below in the tables at "IV.
+Executive Compensation-Summary Compensation Table" and "IV.
+Executive Compensation-All Other Compensation Table."